MauroDataMapper/docs/docs/index.md

 # Mauro Data Mapper: Documentation

-Here you will find everything you need to understand, use and navigate the Mauro Data Mapper as well as API guides for software developers.
+#### Welcome to the Mauro Data Mapper documentation site.

-Use the menu on the left hand side to browse through the documentation, or follow the links below to go straight to our popular pages.
+Here you will find everything you need to understand, use and navigate the **Mauro Data Mapper** tool as well as API documentation for software developers.

-To find out more about the Mauro platform and tools, head straight to our [Introduction](about/introduction) page.
+To browse through the documentation, use the menu on the left.
+Alternatively, click the buttons below to go straight to our most popular pages.

 <a href="about/introduction">